Cancer Connect Collaborative

 Joseph A. Ladapo, M.D., Ph.D

-State Surgeon General of Florida Professor of Medicine
+State Surgeon General of Florida and Professor of Medicine

 University of Florida